 Be professional: if you cannot attend your audition, please contact Christina Hemmer at firstname.lastname@example.org as soon as possible.

 I’m running late for my audition.
 Who do I let know?

-Please get in touch with both the venue and Christina Hemmer as soon as possible.
+Please get in touch with the relevant contact person for the audition as soon as possible.
 All contact information will be sent out when your audition is confirmed.

 I’m unwell and won’t be able to make my audition.
 Can I reschedule?